hovav698/Simple-Object-Detection/README.md

 - 4 outputs for location prediction.
 The first and second outputs will represent the left coordinate and the buttom coordinate.
 The third and fourth coordinate will represent the bounding box width and height.
 - K outputs for the object class prediction, where K represent the number of classes.
 - 1 outputs for the "object appeared" flag.
+It will predict wheather object is exist in the image.

 **The Loss Function**